 — Werdelin et al.

-We have eyewitness descriptions of P. spelea from around 30,000 years ago.
+Pleistocene humans did make cave paintings of P. spelea around 30,000 years ago.

-Spelea may have sheltered in caves but it also prowled the mammoth steppe — an open ecosystem that was sort of like a savanna but with bears, mammoths, and other creatures you’re not ever going to see on the Serengeti.
+It may have sheltered in caves but it also prowled the mammoth steppe — an open ecosystem that was sort of like a savanna but with bears, mammoths, and other creatures that you’re not ever going to see on the Serengeti.

-Isotopic analysis suggests that Spelea’s favorite food was reindeer/caribou, though it could only dominate the food web in areas where the climate was too cold for other big carnivores.
+Isotopic analysis suggests that the cave lion’s favorite food was reindeer/caribou, although it could only dominate the food web in areas where the climate was too cold for other big carnivores.
 (Bocherens)

 When reindeer and caribou headed into the Arctic as the last Ice age wound down, Spelea did not follow them.
-The last “cave lion” died some 11,000 years ago.
+Instead, it went extinct some 11,000 years ago.

 By this time, modern lions were present.
-How could they coexist with these relatives?
+How could they coexist with these impressive relatives?